19th Ave New York, NY 95822, USA

 • N. Bayo-Puxan, M. Cascallo, A. Gros, M. Huch, C. Fillat, R. Alemany, Role of the putative heparan sulfate glycosaminoglycan-binding site of the adenovirus type 5 fiber shaft on liver detargeting and knob-mediated retargeting, J Gen Virol, 87 (2006) 2487-2495.

-4. Grantor: Fundación BBVA.
-Alena Gros is a member of the BBVA Foundation’s Immunotherapy & Immunology Program (CAIMI) at VHIO.
+Alena Gros is a member of the VHIO-BBVA Foundation Comprehensive Program of Cancer Immunotherapy & Immunology (CAIMI).

 Related News